 Providing a showcase for both emerging and recognized filmmakers, the Boston Film Festival seeks to entertain, educate and enlighten audiences.
 See films from a number of genre categories over this multi-day event.

-Some of the movies have international releases, like Green Book, and are included thanks to Boston-area directors and producers.
+Some of the movies have international releases and are included thanks to Boston-area directors and producers.

 If you’re looking for more things to do in the evenings, check out the nighttime activities section below.

 10. Save Up to 55% Off with a Tourist Attraction Discount Pass